TroelsMortensen/CodeLabs/Tutorials/NetTodoApp-Part2-Blazor/006 Add user.md

 ## Interface
 Whether we start developing the feature with the HttpClient layer or the UI layer, they both depend on the interface in between.
 So, let's start there.

-In HttpClients components, create a new directory: ClientInterfaces.
+In HttpClients component, create a new directory: "ClientInterfaces".

-Inside this directory, create a new interface: IUserService.
+Inside this directory, create a new interface: "IUserService".

 We already have a DTO for creating Users, used on the server side: `UserCreationDto`.
 Let us use this as the argument, and the return type will be the resulting User.
 We get a User back from the endpoint, so this seems fitting.